VisionandCognition/NHP-TemplateScripts/NMTv2/reg_scripts/ReadMe.md

 There are also batch files that can run this on multiple individuals without user interference.

+## Pre-align the center of the individual scan to the template
+Use `SingleSubject_reg_prep.sh` for this.
+Not that if you want to do both a T2w and T1w registration of the same subject you should probably take additional steps to make sure the two native space are aligned before you continue to template registration.
+The script takes one input `${SUBJECT` which should be the base of the individual scan's filename, e.g. `Chris` for `Chris.nii.gz`.

 ## Register Single Subject to NMT template and CHARM/SARM atlases (and vice versa)
-There are several versions of these scripts that deal with different types of source scans or run on different systems.

-`SingleSubject_reg_NMTv2_T1w.sh` registers a T1w anatomical scan to the NMTv2 template using AFNI's `@animal_warper`.
-It also gives you the CHARM (cortical) and SARM (subcortical) atlases in native space.

-`SingleSubject_reg_NMTv2_T2w.sh` registers a T2w anatomical scan to the NMTv2 template.
-It also gives you the CHARM (cortical) and SARM (subcortical) atlases in native space.
-It uses `@animal_warper` with a dfferent cost-function than `SingleSubject_reg_NMTv2_T1w.sh` to account for the difference in contrast between T2w individual and T1w template.

-`SingleSubject_reg_NMTv2_T1w_mircen.sh` and `SingleSubject_reg_NMTv2_T2w_mircen.sh` do the same as `SingleSubject_reg_NMTv2_T1w.sh` and
-`SingleSubject_reg_NMTv2_T2w.sh` but with some paths that are specific for the infrastructure at the MIRCen facility.
+The script `SingleSubject_reg_NMTv2.sh` takes two inputs `$1=$SUBJECT` again and `$2=COSTFUNCTION`.
+This allows you to apply the same script to T1w and T2w images.
+Use `COST=lpc` for T1w and `COST=lpc` for T2w individual scans.

 ## Generate separate ROIs and surfaces
 The `SingleSubject_affine_ROIs.sh` and `SingleSubject_nonlinear_ROIs.sh` scripts generate separate ROI files and surfaces.
 Note that the atlases also have all ROIs but extra steps are required to visualize a selection.
 It's easier with separate ROIs.
 The affine and nonlinear denote that the generate the ROIs based on the affine and nonlinear registration with the template respectively.
+Again, `$1=SUBJECT`.

 ## Register DTI template to the Single Subject for tractography
 This is done with `SingleSubject_reg_affine_ONPRC18.sh` (affine) and `SingleSubject_reg_nonlinear_ONPRC18.sh` (nonlinear).
 The scripts warp both the tensor volume and some derivatives, as well as anatomy and labelmaps.
 It uses ANTs for registration and therefore takes a while to compute.
+Again, `$1=SUBJECT`.
 To increase success rates the transforms are calculated for `NMT` to `NMT_in_SingleSubject` which have highest contrast.

 ## Batch scripts and independent running
 The abovementioned scripts can be run independently by specifying a subject name for which a nifti should be present as: